 By enrolling in IU insurance, savings, and retirement plans, you’ve already taken an important step to provide future financial security for your loved ones.
 But one step that is often neglected is designating a beneficiary.
 By periodically reviewing your beneficiary designations, and updating them as your circumstances change, you can rest assured that your assets will be distributed according to your wishes.

 A beneficiary is the person(s) or organization(s) who will receive the proceeds from your plans in the event of your death.

 Beneficiaries can be changed as often as you like.
 You should review your beneficiaries at least once per year, and consider updating them when you experience a major life event (such as marriage or birth of a child) or when you update your will or estate.

 How to Update Your Beneficiaries

-It’s important to note that you must designate beneficiaries for each plan separately.
+You must designate beneficiaries for each of your benefit plans and each retirement account separately.
 In some cases, you can change beneficiaries with IU, while in other cases you must work with the vendor directly:

 Update with IU through the Employee Center: